Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 Frame of picture taken by Jason Wu.

-The three ditrigonal quasi-regular polyhedra share the same edge arrangement among themselves, and have the same vertex arrangement as the Dodecahedron, i.e., they are among its many facetings.
-This is also true for the compound of five cubes.
-Therefore their duals (in blue) (and the dual of the compound of five cubes, the compound of five octahedra) are stellations of the Icosahedron.
+The three ditrigonal quasi-regular polyhedra all share the edge arrangement of the compound of five cubes.
+The edges of their duals (in blue) (and the dual of the compound of five cubes, the compound of five octahedra) are perpendicular to the former, which means that they are all have the same directions - indeed, they can all be derived from the first stellation of the Icosahedron (the Small triambic icosahedron) by edge stellation.

 Fig. 8: Not all polyhedron models are made of paper.
 Here is a stained glass dodecadodecahedron.
 Made by Naomi Janches.